Azure/AppConfiguration/releaseNotes/AzureDevOpsPushPipelineExtension.md

 ### v3.3.0 - July, 13 2022
 * Added KVSet file content profile support.
-* Fixed a bug that caused an unexpected error when pushing properties from .properties file.
+* Fixed a bug that caused an unexpected error "Cannot convert undefined or null to object" when pushing properties from .properties file.

 ### v3.2.0 - March, 02 2022
 Fixed a bug that caused an invalid_client error when using certificate-based authentication [#608](https://github.com/Azure/AppConfiguration/issues/608).